Wiros9/book/docs/specs/avanti/roles.rst

 The names of the participants are confidential data in :ref:`avanti`.

-System admins can see the full names:
+A :term:`site administrator` can see the full names:

 >>> obj = courses.Course.objects.get(pk=1)
 >>> rt.login('rolf').show('courses.EnrolmentsByCourse', obj, show_links=True)